 Typically, the box turtle diet pellets are only meant as supplements to a complete diet.

-In addition, it is probably wise to dust the turtle's food with a well-balanced reptile calcium and multivitamin supplement at least a couple of times a week.
+Also, it is probably wise to dust the turtle's food with a well-balanced reptile calcium and multivitamin supplement at least a couple of times a week.

 Common Health Problems